Go Tri-Valley

 Yes, anyone over 18 can use the Go Tri-Valley program.
 All of the participating providers have 4-doors and accept service animals.

 The “Go Tri-Valley” program provides a discount for customers who choose to utilize the services of participating third party providers.
+LAVTA reserves the right to modify the discount program, including adjusting the amount of the discount, at any time to satisfy its fiscal or management priorities.
 The “Go Tri-Valley” program does not provide a warranty of any kind as to the quality or safety of any of the providers under that program.
 All warranties, conditions, representations, indemnities, and guarantees with respect to the content or service and the operation, capacity, speed, functionality, qualifications, or capabilities of the service provided here under, whether express or implied, arising by law, custom, prior oral or written statements, or otherwise, including, but not limited to any warranty of satisfactory quality, merchant ability, fitness for a particular purpose, title and non-infringement, are hereby overridden, excluded, and disclaimed.

 LAVTA supports environmental sustainability by reducing vehicle trips and traffic congestion on local streets and improving air quality in the Tri-Valley region.
 In addition to passenger fares, the agency is supported financially by federal, state and local agencies, including the Alameda County Transportation Commission’s Measure BB.